How ChatGPT Chooses Which Websites to Cite

 4. Structured Data Implementation

 Schema.org markup acts as a translation layer between your content and AI systems.
 When you properly implement structured data, you're explicitly telling AI what your content is about and how it should be interpreted.
+Use our Schema Markup Generator to create optimized structured data, or learn more about schema optimization for AI citations.

 High-impact schema types for AI citations: